cmcauley/python-study/NOTES.md

 - dir(module) = lists all symbols in the module
 - help(module) = built-in help on module
 - help(module.function) = built-in help on function in module
+- Using a comma with `print` inserts a space between the items, but using a plus sign just concatenates them.
+- Python strings are immutable
 -